Moss does not require soil but does need stable support, moisture, and moderate shade to grow.

 In the end, if your thinking about growing your own moss your better off just simply placing it in a damp area and letting nature do its work.

-The best place to get moss (if you don’t have any) are usually in the Forrest and because moss has spores all you need to do is take a small patch, place it in your garden, (again anyway that’s damp) and wait.
+The best place to get moss (if you don’t have any) are usually in the Forrest and because moss has spores all you need to do is take a small patch, and place it in your garden, (again anyway that’s damp) and wait.

 The best time to grow your moss is in the early spring when the ground conditions are still wet. trying this in the summer heat will be more challenging.